BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 The language that once bound us has turned to stone.
 It knows only the absolute: sharp edges of "facts" and "enemies", a vocabulary cast as though from ore, leaving no room for what lies between.
 Attention is directed either toward distraction---the flight from a society one no longer wishes or is able to care about---or toward the destruction of what seems no longer to function.
 In part patience has run out, and in part curiosity is suffocating in restlessness.

 In the narratives of our day, truth has gone astray; a bizarre theater of the obvious reigns, in which the lie is no longer concealed but triumphs as a naked gesture of violence.
 It is the violence of the unenlightened, in the sense that their centers were never permitted to develop desires.
 They were not nurtured and could not learn to draw symbolically from their accumulated rage and traumas.
-What had previously remained hidden behind etiquette and the effort to maintain decorum now shows itself unveiled: speech is no longer used to be understood, but to humiliate other people.
+What had previously remained hidden behind etiquette and the effort to maintain decorum now shows itself unveiled: speech is no longer used to be understood, but to humiliate other people. {% cite baudrillard:1976 %} was right in assuming the West couldn't handle the symbolic gift it received on 9/11 and by trying in giving it back, the system turned inward hide its powerlessness by a spectacle of power.
+Now every act of disobedience can be declared *terrorism* and everyone can be a terrorist.

+>However difficult this vote may be, some of us must urge the use of restraint.
+Our country is in a state of mourning.
+Some of us must say: "Let us step back for a moment and let's just pause for a minute" and think through the implications of our actions today, so that this does not spiral out of control. [...]
+I came to grips with [my vote] today and a came to grips with opposing this resolution during the very painful, yet very beautiful memorial service.
+As a member of the clergy so eloquently said: "As we act, let us not become the evil that we deplore." -- Barbara Lee (Single voter of Congress that voted aginst the war in Afghanistan (518/1), Republician)

-This spirit manifests vividly in the image of a solitary wanderer in the eternal ice.
+A destructive spirit manifests vividly in the image of a solitary wanderer in the eternal ice.
 The penguin in Werner Herzog's {% cite herzog:2007 %} narrative becomes a propaganda figure who, for no reason, turns away from the sheltering colony to waddle stubbornly toward distant mountains.
 It is a thoroughly extraordinary march against the penguin's own environment, against the instinct for survival, and against every community of interdependent beings.

 There, in the desolation of the peaks, the wanderer hopes to open up a new realm of winners.
-He wants to be certain of his cause.
+In his eye it shall be a purifying reincarnation.
+And, like many Italian futurists, he looks ahead, towards speed, violence, technology, industry and war.
+But he has to be certain of his cause.
 Doubt---his own as much as that of his companions---is what gnaws at him.
 From the perspective of his colony, which is setting out toward the ocean, it is a mission without tomorrow, driven by a dark longing for the end---a final act of retribution against a disappointing world that one can no longer imagine made better.
 And in this departure, the cruelty directed against curiosity and doubt becomes the pleasure of satisfaction in being right, at least with the prophecy of downfall.
 In our ears Herzog's voice resonates:

 >But why? -- Werner Herzog

-And we applaud the courage of the wanderer and try to re-interpret the nihilistic impuls as a call to save Europe {% cite gundlach:2026 %}.
+And we applaud the courage of the wanderer and try to re-interpret the seemingly nihilistic impuls as a call to save Europe {% cite gundlach:2026 %}.
 But this wanderer does not follow life; he follows a myth of freedom that leads him irresistibly into the white void.
 He is dead.
 He won against his environment---against a *careless* nature:

 >With five thousand kilometer ahead of him, he's heading towards certain death. -- Werner Herzog

 In the shadow zones of our digital world, a brotherhood of grievance has formed, a loose network of voices that find their identity only in the echo of hatred.
 They need a face they can despise, and because sensitization has taken something from them, solidarity itself has become the enemy.
 The call for a return to the "true mask" of man is more than mere nostalgia; it is the desperate longing for an old, heavy armor that admits no cracks and thus no vulnerability.
 It is an anarchic armor that no longer requires solidarity at all, because it is its own ecosystem---self-sufficient, independent, and closed in on itself.
 At the same time, behind the facade lies deep suffering, because man has lost something that once made his world simple and secure.

+>Destructive attitudes develop predominantly in people who perceive themselves as marginalized, yet are status-ambitious and dominance-oriented.
+Individuals with a destructive mindset are convinced that they are being denied a social position to which they have a legitimate claim. -- Oliver Nachtwey

 He could no longer reconfigure his identity through the new vocabulary.
 He was *humiliated* and sought another language, so that everything that had seemed particularly important to him might once again become true and good.
 What he found is the language of dominance.